Green Driver State Incentives in Maryland

 MD's eco-friendly incentives and laws are ever-evolving, just like our state's general traffic laws.
 Be sure to bookmark this page and also check with your local Motor Vehicle Administration (MVA) and the Alternative Fuels Data Center (AFDC) for the latest.

-That’s because Maryland requires newly registered qualified hybrids* to undergo VEIP testing at least 36 months following their model year.
-Additionally, all hybrids must undergo an inspection on the normal 2-year VEIP test cycle.
+Maryland requires newly registered qualified hybrids to undergo VEIP testing at least 3 years following their model year.
+Additionally, all hybrids must undergo an inspection on the normal VEIP test cycle of 2 years.

 To determine which test your vehicle needs, consult the VEIP General Information page.
 To locate the nearest emissions station, scroll down to the locator widget at the bottom of this page.